saarasat/finglish-app-otm-2019/Documentation/Architecture.md

 #### DAO-classes

-- The DAO-classes do not perform full CRUD-functions.
+- The DAO-classes do not perform full [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 Updating information and deleting games and questions could be added.
 - At the moment the userId is being generated by randomizing an Integer, instead of creating a serial id.
 This was done in order to hinder the same id used for different games.
-This could have happened if a user is created, plays some games and then deleted.
+This could have happened if a user is created, plays some games and then the account is deleted.
 Randomizing works fine now, and the chances for having the same id are very minimal.
 But in case the application would utilize a database, this method for creating ids would need some reconsideration.